-Function category category Function Description Note Supply voltage detection function Reset output Reset is generated at the set detection voltage or less.
-Selectable from the reset and an interrupt.
-Interrupt request An interrupt request is generated at the set detection voltage or less.
-Monitor The status can be monitored using a status register for the voltage detection.
-Detected voltage selection The selection out of 7 kinds is possible.
-Supported for NORMAL/IDLE/STOP1 modes and STOP2 mode
+Function category Function Description Note Reset Output Reset is generated at the set detection voltage or less.
+Selectable from the reset Supply voltage detection Interrupt request An interrupt request is generated at the set detection voltage or less. and an interrupt. function Monitor The status can be monitored using a status register for the voltage detection.
+Detection voltage selection The selection out of 7 kinds is possible.